My friend has a great sense of fashion and likes to flaunt the latest accessories.

 Key Takeaways of Influencer Marketing Campaigns

-, 84% of the marketing respondents said they plan to take up at least one influencer marketing campaign in another 12 months.
+In a recent survey, 84% of the marketing respondents said they plan to take up at least one influencer marketing campaign in another 12 months.
 This shows the popularity that it is gaining from all quarters.

 A word of advice: Do not go in for big celebrity endorsements unless you are willing to have a long-term association with them.